JW0203/nestjs-gymlog/README.md

 ## ✨Contributions
 ### 🔄️ Implemented CI/CD pipeline
 CI/CD pipeline built with GitHub Actions, Docker, AWS ECR, and AWS EC2
-- Save AWS credentials to GitHub secrets
+- Add configuration parameters to GitHub secrets
 - Add `deploy.yml` file in `.github/workflows`
-- Automatically deploy the service when code is pushed to the main branch on GitHub.
+- Automatically deploy the service when code is pushed to the `main` branch on GitHub.

+This diagram illustrates and explains the CI/CD pipeline used in this project.

 <img src= "./docs/ci-cd-pipeline.png" width="500px" alt="CI/CD Pipeline Diagram" />